10 Best HTML Projects with Source Code

 Music Player

-To build this project, you can create a home page that shares details about the music player and the type of music or genres that one can listen to.
-Also, you need to create a separate web page that contains the music player with buttons such as play, pause, stop, next track, previous track, etc.
+To build this project, create a home page that details the music player and the type of music or genres one can listen to.
+Also, create a separate web page that contains the music player with buttons such as play, pause, stop, next track, previous track, etc.

 Additionally, you can display the song's collection with relevant images.
-At the top of the web page should be the header section that contains a menu for navigating to different music genres, subscription plans, etc.
+The header section should be at the top of the web page, containing a menu for navigating to different music genres, subscription plans, etc.

 Source Code